Early history of Switzerland: Iron Age

 and at Mont Chaibeuf and Mont Terri in the Jura Mountains, the territory of the Rauraci.

-A female who died in about 200 B.C was found buried in a carved tree trunk during a construction project at the Kern school complex in March 2017 in Aussersihl.
+A female who died in about 200 BC was found buried in a carved tree trunk during a construction project at the Kern school complex in March 2017 in Aussersihl.
 Archaeologists revealed that she was approximately 40 years old when she died and likely carried out little physical labor when she was alive.
 A sheepskin coat, a belt chain, a fancy woolen dress, a scarf and a pendant made of glass and amber beads were also discovered with the woman.